tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 received a chunk with a 0-valued length prefix, which was successfully decrypted using the expected sentinel value, "final", in the AAD.

+## Interactivity and Privacy

+Without chunking, Oblivious HTTP involves a single request and response, with no further interactivity.
+Using a chunked variant at both Client and Oblivious Gateway Resource creates the possibility that an exchange could lead to multiple rounds of interaction.
+Information from early chunks from a peer could influence how an endpoint constructs later chunks of their message.

+An Oblivious Gateway Resource could be able to observe the round trip time to the Client if the Client conditions the timing or content of chunks on what it receives in a response.

+Client implementations therefore need to be aware of the possibility that processing chunks might result in observable interactivity that could reduces the privacy protection that the protocol could otherwise provide.
+Interactivity that is deliberate might be acceptable.
+For instance, the 100-continue feature in HTTP, which has the client withhold the body of a request until it receives a 100 Informational response, is not possible without chunked encoding.
+This highlights the risks involved in the use of this chunked encoding to adapt an existing HTTP-based interaction to use Oblivious HTTP as such an adaptation might not achieve expected privacy outcomes.

 # IANA Considerations

 This document updates the "Media Types" registry at